Temporary Car Insurance: What to Know

 Usage-based car insurance

 Usage-based auto insurance premiums are priced based on your driving behavior.
-While these car insurance policies are offered in standard six-month increments, usage-based insurance could be a great alternative to a standard auto policy, especially if you drive infrequently.
+While these car insurance policies are offered in six-month increments, usage-based insurance could be a great alternative to a standard auto policy, especially if you drive infrequently.
 Those who are safe and infrequent drivers can get a considerable discount from having such a policy.

 Telematics program | Estimated savings |